millytedz/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

-Decided to do a sentiment analysis after watching the record-breaking @netflix series; Wednesday .
-I scrapped 75k tweets using snscrape and analyzed the data with other libraries in Python.
-Visualization was done by Power BI.
+   This Projrect is a sentiment analysis done on the record breaking Netflix Series, Wednesday.
+It starred Jenna Ortega, potrayed as a never-smiling teen with psychic abilities among troubled mates.
+The data was scraped on twitter and analyzed with snscraper and other libraries in  Python.
+Visualization was done by Power BI maintaining the gothic theme of the series.